How to Clean Cat Pee and Poop Stains Out of Carpet?

 However, as with the cat condo cleaning, this is something you can do yourself, all you need is some elbow grease.

-NOTE: Regardless of the cleaning method, it is best to perform a spot test before the actual cleaning.
+NOTE: Regardless of the method you choose, it is best to perform a spot test first.
 Always test the solution on an inconspicuous area of your carpeting to save yourself the hassles of carpet replacement or furniture rearrangement.

 No job can be successful without having the proper tools for it, right?
 Here are the cleaning tools you’ll need to remove your feline’s urine and poop stains from carpeting: